Valide Sultan Mosque, Rethymno: Architecture

-The mosque, which today is surrounded by the buildings of the modern urban environment, consists of two domes, while the praying niche (mihrab) is flanked by columns which use two Corinthian capitals turned upside-down as pedestals.
-The semi-circular arch of the mihrab is surrounded by a relief of an arbor and an inscription quoting a verse from the Quran (specifically Al-Imran, 37).
-Right above the entrance an inscription dated to 1816 can be found, which refers to the date that a renovation by Hilmi Ibrahim Pasha took place.
+The former mosque, which today is surrounded by the buildings of the modern urban environment, consists of two domes, while the prayer niche (mihrab) is flanked by columns which use two Corinthian capitals turned upside-down as pedestals.
+The semi-circular arch of the mihrab is surrounded by a relief of an arbor and an inscription quoting a verse from the Qur'an (specifically Al-Imran, 37).
+Right above the entrance an inscription dated from 1816 refers to a renovation by Hilmi Ibrahim Pasha.

-Its minaret needed to be rebuilt by 1878 as evidenced by a plaque placed on the mosque, naming its benefactor as Mehmet Agha Bolanakis, a local Rethymniote.
+Its minaret was rebuilt by 1878 as evidenced by a plaque placed on the former mosque, naming its benefactor as Mehmet Agha Bolanakis, a local Rethymniote.
 The minaret is built with isomorphic stones, it has a cylindrical exterior, while its tip is pyramid-like in shape.

-The mosque's fountain can be found inside a shop on Bosporus street, which was open space in the past.
+The former mosque's fountain, previously in the sahn, is today located inside a shop on Bosporus street.
 It has nine small columns with relief motifs of a crescent moon and a six-pointed star.